Can I Refuse To Sign A Speeding Ticket?

 Best Practice – Respond And Fight It

 The best practice would be to sign the ticket, and then let us defend you!
-At the Witt Law Group, Ryan Witt has been representing people with speeding tickets for over fifteen years.
+At the Witt Law Group, Ryan Witt has been representing people with speeding tickets for more than 20 years.
 No case is too small.
 We acknowledge that for some, getting a speeding ticket is a big deal, and we treat your day in Court with the same dedication as we would give a felony.
-We handle infractions in Pierce and Kitsap Counties.
-Contact our Gig Harbor, Bremeton or Poulsbo office today and let us turn that ticket into a dismissal.

 Ryan and Jen Witt of Witt Law Group, Kitsap County defense and personal injury lawyers